flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-for-your-weekend-reading.md

 background_image: >-
   https://smarthernews.com/wp-content/uploads/2018/03/pexels-photo-129112-360x360.jpeg
 card_1:
-  card_text: "> a\x1CIa\x19ve ordered the FBI to conduct a supplemental investigation to update Judge Kavanaugha\x19s file.
-As the Senate has requested, this update must be limited in scope and completed in less than one week.a\x1D\n> \n> Pres.
+  card_text: "> ax1CIax19ve ordered the FBI to conduct a supplemental investigation to update Judge Kavanaughax19s file.
+As the Senate has requested, this update must be limited in scope and completed in less than one week.ax1Dn> n> Pres.
 Trump following the Senate Judiciary Cmte's request that he direct the FBI to update its investigation into Kavanaugh.
 The cmte's request came after it voted along party lines (11-10) to send the nomination to the full Senate."
   card_citation: ''
 card_2:
   card_text: >-